Not-A-Robot-Really/Extemplary/README.md

 - **Cloud-saved ballot history** — Every completed round (video, transcript, full written feedback, and category scores) is saved and automatically stored onto your account and available from any device you sign in on, via the **My History** page.

-- **Coach's Overall Notes** — A short, AI-generated coaching comment sitting at the top of My History that synthesizes patterns across your *entire* practice history — not just your latest round — naming your biggest recurring strength, your biggest recurring area to improve, and one concrete next step.
+- **Coach's Overall Notes** — A short comment sitting at the top of My History that synthesizes patterns across your *entire* practice history, naming your biggest recurring strength, your biggest recurring area to improve, and one concrete next step.
 It's regenerated automatically at milestone round counts (1, 2, 3, 5, 7, 10, then every 5 rounds after that) or whenever you post a clear breakthrough round, so it stays current without burning an AI call on every single visit.

 - **Trends across your ballots** — The History view aggregates your average score in each rubric category across every round you've recorded, with per-category bars plus your top overall strengths and weaknesses, letting you see the whole picture — not just per-round feedback.